frictionlessdata/frictionless-prototype-py/docs/target/extracting-data/README.md

 **Table**

-We will take a loot at all the `extract_table` options in the sections below.
+We will take a look at all the `extract_table` options in the sections below.
 As an overview, it accepts:
 - File Details
 - File Control
 - Table Dialect